sjelms/SmartParse.AI/README.md

 ---

+### 🖱️ Quick Action (macOS Finder Right-Click)

+To enable the right-click Finder action for SmartParse.AI:

+1. Download or clone this repo.
+2. Open the `SmartParse.workflow` file.
+3. Double-click it to install into Automator.
+4. Once added, right-click the `SmartParseWatch` folder in Finder and choose `Quick Actions → Run SmartParse.AI`.

+This will run the script in batch mode, renaming and organizing all files in the watch folder.

+Requires: Python 3.13, and the script path inside the workflow may need to be updated depending on your local setup.

 ## 📌 Intent

 SmartParse.AI aims to automate the renaming of files using AI-generated content summaries and timestamps, while keeping your files organized.
 It is particularly useful for managing screenshots, academic PDFs, meeting notes, and other content-rich files.

+It is designed to be lightweight and non-intrusive, running only when triggered manually via a macOS right-click Finder action.

 ---